Metaxades: Architecture

 In the traditional architecture of Thrace, stones are used as invisible, highly durable building materials.
 Traditional Thracian architecture, particularly in residential design, incorporates features reminiscent of ancient Greek and Byzantine periods.
 These include a southern orientation, the preference for building on sloping plots rather than in depressions, and a focus on maintaining an open "right of view".
 The layout of traditional houses, often centered around an inner courtyard defined by surrounding structures, carries symbolic and functional significance beyond security.
 The term "enclosure" reflects the ancient concept of "embracing" the environment, associated with health, well-being, and harmonious living.

-In the case of Metaxades, the stonemasonry art allowed traditional stone structures to stand out due to their craftsmanship.
+In the case of Metaxades, the zeolitic tuff used in local stonemasonry art allowed traditional stone structures to stand out due to their craftsmanship.
 The high aesthetic result led to the rapid advancement of building art and the creation of rare constructions and architectural ensembles in the area.
 At the same time, the craftsmen of Metaxades emerged as unparalleled stonemasons throughout Evros.

 It's a settlement where the popular form of the most characteristic industrial buildings of Thrace was created.
 These buildings are the koukoulospita (cocoon houses) made for housing families and hosting sericulture as a homemade activity.
 These residencies did not have any particularities but inside them housing was restricted and the traditional chagiati (roofed balcony) was a big hall with wooden piers.
-The traditional architecture of Metaxades is based on a particular way of building with carefully made wooden frameworks filled with big well assorted pieces of soft limestone, a characteristic that was preserved until the third decade of the 20th century-, with morphological unity and solid limestone constructions added to the traditional ones of the beginnings of the 20th century.
+The traditional architecture of Metaxades is based on a particular way of building with carefully made wooden frameworks filled with big well assorted pieces of soft zeolitic tuff, often mistaken for limestone, a characteristic that was preserved until the third decade of the 20th century, with morphological unity and solid stone constructions added to the traditional ones of the beginnings of the 20th century.

-The stonemasonry art of Metaxades represents a production chain, from the quarries to daily life, operating continuously, at least since the 19th century.
+The stonemasonry art of Metaxades represents a production chain, from the zeolitic tuff quarries to daily life, operating continuously, at least since the 19th century.
 It exemplifies sustainable practices and the organization of the local economy, combining locally abundant, high-quality raw materials with the craftsmanship of local artisans, kept alive for centuries.
-Transforming the area's rare resource, the tuff stone, into a specialized, recognized high-quality product, the famous "houses of Metaxades", through stonemasonry has instilled a sense of pride in the residents.
+Transforming the area's rare resource, the zeolite-bearing tuff stone, into a specialized, recognized high-quality product, the famous "houses of Metaxades", through stonemasonry has instilled a sense of pride in the residents.
 This has, in turn, been vividly reflected in the local folk culture (arts, songs, customs, etc.).